KeithPinson/TwentyMinute/DeveloperNotes.md

 | eslint-plugin-react-hooks             | ~4.2.0  | Enforce proper calling of Hooks |
 | commander                             | ~8.1.0  | CLI argument parsing            |

+## React-Native-SVG

+If React Native SVG is installed but throws the error `"RNSVGPath" was not found` it may not have autolinked.

+This seems to be a persistent problem with this module and may require the following steps to fix:

+- Delete the `react-native-svg` directory from the `node_modules`
+- Run `yarn cache clean`
+- Run `yarn add --tilde react-native-svg`
+- Run `react-native link react-native-svg`

 ## VSCode

 `Ctrl-Shift-P`